KyleYoung1997/DNNorDermatologist/README.md

 ## DNN or Dermatologist Supporting code:
  * This repository contains all necessary code to replicate the experiments in Deep Neural Networks or Dermatologists?: http://arxiv.org/abs/1908.06612.
  * We suggest to start with train and test set creation.
- * Then train a suite of models using the data split .py file.
+ * Then train a suite of models using the DataSplit_HpSearch.py file.
  * Then produce Kernel SHAP and GradCAM explanations.
  * Sanity check code is contained in ""